clearmatics/zeth/client/README.md

  |_ test
 ```

-This directory contains the core functionalities of the Zeth client, a set of unit tests, and the code for the client CLI.
+This directory contains the core functionality of the Zeth client, a set of unit tests, and the code for the client CLI.

 ### `test_commands`

 This directory contains a list of useful commands to help run the tests, as well as some minimal testinf scenarios acting as integration tests.

-### `zeth_misc`
+### `zeth_helper`

-The `zeth_misc` folder contains the source code of the `zeth_misc` CLI which provides useful functionalities that ease the use of Zeth on Ethereum-like networks.
+The `zeth_helper` folder contains the source code of the `zeth_helper` CLI which provides useful functionality to support the use of Zeth on Ethereum-like networks.

 ## Setup